BYUI-ECEN-361/ECEN-361-EEProm-Final/README.md

 4. Note the write cycle time  (AC parameter #20 Twc) takes at least 5mS.
 Writing too fast won't work.
 This means you'll likely need to review the prescaler on the SPI.

 5. Note that the SPI does not start in the default 8-bits/transmission.
 You'll need to make sure the SPI configuration matches what's required by the datasheet of the EEPROM.

+## Note:  Pass / Fail
+Either you complete the exercise or you don't.
+In both cases, please return the envelope and chip to the professor.